evilandrex/raided-loa/README.md

 information is available while allowing interactivity to give exact details and improve ease of use.

+We automatically deploy to Github Pages from the `main` branch of this repo.
+The files served are entirely static.

 The data is scraped from [Faust's Lost Ark logs](https://logs.fau.dev/logs) using their API and stored in a separate repo, which is where the data is pulled from for the client.
 See the